Your guide to Arabica coffee beans

 If you choose to go for coffee beans produced by a Typica rather than a Maragogype or opt for a Mundo Novo variety over a Kent, you’ll be getting a very different and distinct flavour experience.
 An easy comparison to make is with wine.
 Coffee varieties influence the taste of your cup of coffee just as grape varieties influence the taste of your glass of wine.

 Where your coffee plant is grown (aka its terroir) will have a big impact on its taste.
 Arabica beans from Rwanda taste entirely different from those sourced from China.
 Even within the same country, you’ll find hugely varying flavour profiles of beans grown in other regions.
-Colombia’s coffee triangle [link to Colombia article], for example, is known for producing a wide range of flavours from fruity and sweet to chocolatey and nutty.
+The Colombian coffee triangle, for example, is known for producing a wide range of flavours from fruity and sweet to chocolatey and nutty.

 Environmental elements that will shape the flavour profile of a bean include soil type, climate, altitude and surrounding vegetation.